 If you’re soon arriving or have just arrived and are wondering where to buy a SIM card in London, there are three basic options: at the airport, from a local shop or order online.
-Typically, the best-value option is to avoid the big providers and order online from an MVNO provider offering prepaid SIMs.
+The best-value option is usually to avoid the big providers and order one of the alternative provider prepaid SIMs online.

 Buying a SIM card at Heathrow Airport

 At Heathrow, there are SIM-card vending machines in the baggage reclaim hall, as well as SIM cards for sale at the shops in the arrivals hall.
 This is probably the most straightforward way of picking up a SIM card on arrival in the UK.
-However, you may be limited in choice and unlikely to get the best value.
+However, you may be limited in choice and you won’t be getting the best value.
 But if you’re reading this on your phone at the airport and don’t want to quibble over a few quid, then you might be happy with this as a quick solution.

 The main things to bear in mind are: network provider coverage and the duration of your stay in the UK.
 If you’re staying in London only, then network coverage should be good on all providers, but if you’re visiting more remote ares, see the section below on network coverage.
 In short, you’ll probably get the most reliable coverage with a provider on the EE or Vodafone networks, like VOXI.
 In terms of duration, if you’re staying more than a month, then the airport options may not be ideal, and you will be better off ordering one of the prepaid SIMs with a rolling monthly plan.

 Shops selling SIM cards in London

 If you’re in central London, you won’t have to walk far to find a shop selling SIM cards.

 The big mobile network providers—Three, O2, Vodafone and EE—all have multiple shops around London.
 For example, you’ll find the lot of them on Oxford Street.
 You’ll be able to buy a short-term prepaid or PAYG SIM in store, and have one of the staff help you install the SIM correctly.